code-warrior/assignment-3--foundations--mwd-110--spring-2020/README.md

 Once you’ve settled on a text file, populate `index.html` with that file’s content matched with your careful and semantic choice of HTML syntax. (**Note**: *You may __not__ modify the content in any of the `.txt` files.*)

 With the content marked up properly, add styling to the page using CSS.
 There’s no restriction on what you may do design-wise.

-## ❖・Before You Begin・❖
-1. Log in to GitHub.
-2. Fork this repo(sitory).
-See [this video](http://code-warrior.github.io/tutorials/git/github/forking-and-cloning-at-the-github-web-site/) on how to carry out this step and step `3`.
-3. Clone your fork, using either the web site or the GitHub Desktop client.
-4. Checkout your personalized branch, the one with your name and GitHub user handle.

 ## ❖・File List・❖
 01. `README.md`